Understanding Bookkeeping Basics

 Accelerated Depreciation Methods

-Use Section 179 plus 80% bonus depreciation to deduct computer equipment in Year 1 versus a 5-year MACRS schedule.
+Use Annual Investment Allowance | Up towith full expensing on the balance to deduct computer equipment in Year 1 versus a 5-year writing-down allowances schedule.
 These methods front-load tax savings for faster cash flow.
 Bookkeeping records ensure you capture every allowable deduction.

 Choose the right method based on your needs.
 Asset tracking in tools like QuickBooks helps compare options.
 Accurate financial statements show the impact on profit and loss.